groue/GRMustache/Guides/variable_helpers.md

 ```
 The `renderTemplateString:error:` method returns the *rendering of a template string*.
 The eventual `{{tags}}` in the template string are interpolated in the current context.
 Should you provide a template string with a syntax error, or that loads a missing template partial, the method would return nil, and sets its error argument.

-The `renderTemplateNamed:` method is a shortcut that returns the *rendering of a partial template*, given its name.
+The `renderTemplateNamed:error:` method is a shortcut that returns the *rendering of a partial template*, given its name.

 ### Purpose of variable helpers